The price of uncertainty for social consensus: Proof of lower bound

-Note that this sequence is almost identical to that of the initializer except we keep going until a $K_{\fr{2}{\eps}, \fr{2}{\eps}}$ is formed by the last two layers.
-The first layer in the secondary set is the same as the last layer of the initializer, each vertex of which is connected with $\fr{1}{\eps}$ frozen white vertices and $\fr{1}{\eps}$ frozen red vertices.
-Note the following observation:
+Note that this sequence is almost identical to that of the initializer, except we keep going until a $K_{\fr{2}{\eps}, \fr{2}{\eps}}$ is formed by the last two layers.
+The first layer in the secondary set is the same as the last layer of the initializer, each vertex of which is connected with $\fr{1}{\eps}$ frozen blue vertices and $\fr{1}{\eps}$ frozen red vertices.
+We now have the following observation:

 \begin{proposition} No matter what happens in future layers, each of the $\fr{1}{\eps}$ vertices in the last layer of the initializer can freely change colors. \end{proposition}

 \begin{proof} Each vertex in this layer has total degree $\fr{2}{\eps}+1$ and will always have at least $\fr{1}{\eps}$ frozen neighbors of every color, which is enough to play an uncertain best response no matter what the current color is. \end{proof}